Associate Professor of History

 Get to Know Prof. Poppinga

-What’s your favorite primary or secondary source to teach in a course at Bethel?
+What’s your favorite book to teach in a course at Bethel?

 What’s one of your favorite places in the world to visit?
 Why do you love being there?